Beaker culture in Sardinia: Settlements

 Beaker-bearing entities may have induced forced migration of the Monte Claro culture in refuge settlement such as Biriai (Oliena).

 A unicum in Sardinia is represented by the site of Guardiole, on the island of Caprera.
 The complex, made up of a large rectangular megalithic enclosure and other buildings, shows evident similarities with the Beaker settlement of Ferrandell Olleza, on the island of Majorca.

 Religion

 The locations where Beaker people may have performed religious rituals are not known.
 The discovery of Beaker fragments near the megalithic altar of Monte d'Accoddi does not seem to be related to attendance for religious purposes, but rather indicates the sporadic continuity of activity around a monument already abandoned, perhaps following Beaker raids.

 The remains of animals in the tomb of Padru Jossu (Sanluri) suggest sacrifices in honor of a lunar deity or the deceased.

 Physical anthropology

-Anthropological studies have shown that the Beakers were of a different physical type (roundheads) to the previous inhabitants of the island (longheads).
+Anthropological studies have shown that the Beakers were of a different physical type (shortheads) to the previous inhabitants of the island (longheads).
+About 15% of the skulls studied, belonging to this culture, are described as brachycephalic.

+At Anghelu Ruju, the height of the individuals of the Beaker and Bonnanaro cultures ranged from 1.42 m to 1.72 m.
+A preliminary survey of the deceased at the hypogean-megalithic tomb of Pranu Siara (Suelli) has shown that they were characterized by robustness and tall stature.